The Tier Stack Build: Add Two Tiers and Generate $31K Extra Monthly for $90K–$110K Operators

 Problem: Turning away leads who can’t afford the premium

-Your 90-day roadmap:
+Your 90-day roadmap

 Days 1–30: Stack design

-Week 1-2: Map deliverables to constraints (framework/expertise/partnership)
+Week 1–2: Map deliverables to constraints (framework / expertise / partnership).

-Week 3: Design a 3-tier structure with clear differentiation
+Week 3: Design a 3-tier structure with clear differentiation.

-Week 4: Create anti-cannibalization positioning (qualification requirements)
+Week 4: Create anti-cannibalization positioning (qualification requirements).

-Investment: 14 hours total
+Investment: 14 hours total.

 Days 31–60: Tier 1 launch

-Week 5-6: Build Tier 1 curriculum (group program or productized)
+Week 5–6: Build Tier 1 curriculum (group program or productized).

-Week 8: Deliver first month, gather feedback
+Week 8: Deliver first month and gather feedback.

-Investment: 22 hours total
+Investment: 22 hours total.

 Days 61–90: Tier 2 launch

-Week 9-10: Build Tier 2 structure (1:1 reduced or hybrid)
+Week 9–10: Build Tier 2 structure (1:1 reduced or hybrid).

-Week 11: Launch with qualification requirements
+Week 11: Launch with qualification requirements.

-Week 12: Fill capacity, reposition premium
+Week 12: Fill capacity and reposition premium.

-Investment: 18 hours total
+Investment: 18 hours total.

 Total investment: 54 hours over 90 days.